MicrosoftDocs/learn/learn-pr/azure/improve-api-performance-with-apim-caching-policy/includes/5-exercise-configure-a-caching-policy.md

 1. Select **Send**.

 1. Review the results.
-This time, the results are updated and changed.
-A cache wasn't used because the Height query parameter was changed in the request.
-The response is correct for our API.
+This time, the result is updated and changed.
+A cache wasn't used because the *Height* query parameter was changed in the request.
+This response is correct for our API.

 1. Let's test the *Width* parameter.
 Enter the following values as *Template parameters* and *Query parameters*.